origosys/stabile/README.md

-# Stabile
+# Origo OS

 <p style="text-align: center;"><img src="./static/img/logo-icon.png" alt="Stabile Logo" width="80"/></p>

-Stabile is a open source software platform for infrastructure orchestration.
+Origo OS, also known by its code name, Stabile,  is a open source software platform for infrastructure orchestration.
 It is distributed in the hope of being useful, but without any warranty what so ever.

-This is the source code distribution of Stabile, and is intended for developers who want to contribute or explore the inner workings of the system.
-For general product information please see https://www.stabile.io.
+This is the source code distribution of Origo OS, and is intended for developers who want to contribute or explore the inner workings of the system.
+For general product information please see https://www.origo.io.

-Stabile is currently distributed as beta software.
 If you want to install the binary release and help us test the software, please read the EULA (https://www.origo.io/info/stabiledocs/licensing/stabile-eula), the documentation (https://www.origo.io/info/stabiledocs), before proceeding with the quick-start guide (https://www.origo.io/info/stabiledocs/single-node-quick-start).
 Be sure to provide feedback, so we can fix problems and bugs.

-In short Stabile aims to make it easier to manage VM's, storage and networking in an organized manner, as well as package preconfigured collections of virtual servers, that provide useful services.
+In short Origo OS aims to make it easier to manage VM's, storage and networking in an organized manner.
+Origo OS is also useful for application distribution, since preconfigured collections of virtual servers can be packaged in a simple format and distributed.

-* Stabile is based on Ubuntu Linux
+* Origo OS is based on Ubuntu Linux
-* Stabile is designed to run on x86 hardware
+* Origo OS is designed to run on x86 hardware
-* Stabile is packaged and distributed to Engines as debian (.deb) packages for Ubuntu 18.04
+* Origo OS is packaged and distributed to Engines as debian (.deb) packages for Ubuntu 18.04

-In a Stabile-managed collection of servers, one server functions as the **administration server**
+In an Origo OS-managed collection of servers, one server functions as the **administration server**

 The administration server handles the following tasks: